Man accused of forging police report as late for work excuse

 Police say the Lisbon man told his boss he was late to work at a construction company March 11 because a Lisbon officer gave him a warning about his expired car registration.

-When his boss got suspicious, police say Neilson gave him a report purportedly from the officer with a detailed description of their interaction.
+When his boss got suspicious, police say Neilson gave him a letter purportedly from the officer with a detailed description of their interaction.

-The boss contacted police, who said they had not had any contact with Neilson that day nor written the report.
+The boss contacted police, who said they had not had any contact with Neilson that day nor written the letter.

 A phone number for Neilson could not be found.